Enjoy 24 Attractions in London through My Lens

 National Gallery

-Trafalgar Square is home to the National Gallery, a beautiful building filled with not only fantastic art but great architecture.
+Trafalgar Square is home to the National Gallery, a beautiful building filled with fantastic art and great architecture.

 The incredible architecture of the Dome.

-Whether you’re a lover of Renaissance, Jan van Eyck, Johannes Vermeer, J. M. W. Turner, John Constable or Van Gogh, you’ll find it all under the roof.
+You’ll find it all under the roof, whether you love the Renaissance, Jan van Eyck, Johannes Vermeer, J. M. W. Turner, John Constable or Van Gogh.

 Florence Nightingale Museum

-The Florence Nightingale Museum is a small but important museum just behind St. Thomas’ Hospital.
-It tells the life of Florence Nightingale and how she changed modern nursing, especially how she shaped combat nursing into what it is today.
+The Florence Nightingale Museum is small but important, just behind St. Thomas’ Hospital.
+It tells the story of Florence Nightingale and how she changed modern nursing, especially combat nursing.

 You could spend a few hours here learning all about her life and the work she devoted it to.